-Public and private-aided and managed by religious organizations and prepare a report iv.
-Case study on how students perceive role models in their own lives.
+Public and private-aided and managed by religious organizations and prepare a report v.
+A comparative study of the daily routine of a girl and boy from the same family.

 1- Deng, Z (2013) : School subjects and academic disciplines In A. Luke, A Woods & Wev (Eds), Curriculum syllabus design and equity : A premier and model.
 Rout Ledge development.
 New Delhi : Ministry of Education